rickyfokzxc/Kaggle-dog-breeds/README.md

 #### Parallelization
 Training batches are split into mini-batches and sent to 4 GPUs.

-#### Model Ensemble
-At the end of each epoch, the logits are saved to disk whenever the validation accuracy reaches a record high.
-The logits of different models are combined by averaging and normalizing.
-The prediction is given by the combined logits.

 ## Factors that improve predictive accuracy
 1) Input image size before cropping.
 The larger the better.